Face to Face: A Live Recording: Critical reception

+Upon its release, Bill Mac of the Greenock Telegraph noted that the album "shows just how a live concert can be translated successfully onto vinyl".
+Mike Pryce of the Worcester Evening News remarked, "The content is virtually the Cockney Rebel stage act, minus the visually exciting but sound-wise ordinary 'Innocence and Guilt'.
+The opener 'Here Comes the Sun' is a lot better than the studio version and this carries on throughout the collection: better altogether than a studio feel.
+Highlights for me [are] the singalong 'Best Years of Our Lives' and 'Make Me Smile, although the whole lot has a magic all its own."
+Adrian Kibbler of the Bromsgrove Messenger believed that the album is a "must for the [fans] and even the more objective critic will recognise it as an album well worth adding to any collection of modern contemporary pop music".

-On its release, Geoff Barton of Sounds wrote, "I count several Rebel concerts to be amongst the most emotional and enjoyable I've ever seen.
+Geoff Barton of Sounds wrote, "I count several Rebel concerts to be amongst the most emotional and enjoyable I've ever seen.
 Side one gets off to a slow start, non-atmospheric and yawn-prompting, Cockney Rebel sounding curiously leaden.
 Side two suffers from the same kind of problems.
 By contrast, side three and four are magnificent, compulsive.
 The involvement builds and builds until, towards the end, everyone sings along in fine football chorus tradition.
 Highly charged, sincere, spine-tingling stuff.
 The latter half of Face To Face is quite magical, strikes a deep emotional chord.
 And I can't think of many albums that do that, can you?"
 Sheila Prophet of Record Mirror said, "Whatever you might think of Harley and his ego, there's no doubt that onstage, it makes him into a magnificent, riveting performer.
 Every time I've seen him live, the effect was the same – total involvement.
 But does this involvement come over on record?
 Well, side one starts off pretty unpromisingly.
 It picks up a bit, but it's still fairly routine stuff.
 Where is Harley the Presence?
 Well, he's there on side two, but in his least acceptable form.
 Without his dramatic stage appearance, his vocals sound ridiculously overwrought.
 Oh dear.
 But wait – between side two and three, something magic has happened.
 Harley has taken over and suddenly, his whole ego trip seems almost justified.
 He's the central figure, with the audience as his backing band."